resplab/acceptShiny/helpfiles/severeExacerbations.md

 ### Severe Exacerbations

 ***
-A "severe exacerbation" is an exacerbation event that requires inpatient care.
+A "severe exacerbation" is an exacerbation event that requires a visit to the emergency department or inpatient care.